The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 George Russell

-In 2017, Geogre Russel became a member of the Mercedes F1 team’s junior programme and he began testing with Mercedes and driving in two FP1 sessions for Force India.
-In 2018, George Russell competed in the FIA Formula 2 Championship and he was crowned the winner that same season.
-In 2019, George’s talents were recognised and he was named as Williams next driver for 2019, finally making his move to Formula One.George drove for Williams for three seasons and during his time he put in many impressive performances.
+In 2017, George Russel became a member of the Mercedes F1 team’s junior programme, and he began testing with Mercedes and driving in two FP1 sessions for Force India.
+In 2018, George Russell competed in the FIA Formula 2 Championship and was crowned the winner that same season.
+2019 George’s talents were recognised, and he was named Williams’s next driver for 2019, finally moving to Formula One.
+George drove for Williams for three seasons, putting in many impressive performances during his time.
 During his time with Williams, Russell stood in for Hamilton at Mercedes in the 2020 Sakhir Grand Prix.

 Mercedes Team Principal 2022